quchangle1/DRAFT/README.md

 You can specify the model, dataset, and method by cmd line arguments.
 ### Evaluation

-Run `Cal_path_rate.py` to calculate the path rate for evaluating the results.
+Run `Cal_path_rate` to calculate the path rate for evaluating the results.

 > python Cal_path_rate.py